JonnyDvE/oop1ss23-a1-068/description/Subjects.md

 ### Class `Subject`

-The class `Subject` represents a course at Hogwarts and serves as the base class for `EasySubject` and `HardSubject`.
+The class `Subject` represents a course at Hogwarts and serves as the base class for `EASY` and `HARD`.
 Thus, it should be implemented as an abstract class.

 #### Data Members (Member Variables)